Pokpok-Ako/resume/README.md

 Experience
 Divimall Kawit, Cavite - May 2022 to September 2022
-Sales Assistant - Assisted customers with their purchases, provided product information, and ensured a positive shopping experience.
+- Sales Assistant, Assisted customers with their purchases, provided product information, and ensured a positive shopping experience.
 Maintained store organization and supported sales targets through excellent     customer service.